carboncoop/docker-emonhub/README.md

 ## What is SMX, Nobel Grid, emoncms, and smx-emonhub?

-The Smart Meter Extension (SMX) is a concept hardware device developed as part of the [Nobel Grid](http://nobelgrid.eu/) project, a Horizon 2020 programme for developing new and innovative solutions for community smart grids.
+The Smart Meter Extension (SMX) is a concept 'un-bundled' smart meter component developed as part of the [Nobel Grid](http://nobelgrid.eu/) project, a Horizon 2020 programme for developing new and innovative solutions for community smart grids.